To purchase a tool or

 Doing 3D without Modeling Software

-from Vector Art 3D and Beckwith Dcor Products
+From Vector Art 3D and Beckwith Dcor Products, capability included in ShopBot Edition VCarve Pro

 Vector Art 3D offers an extensive library of 3D models to select from and the list is continually growing.
 They also offer some collections of their clipart which are a very economical way to buy a lot of models at once – these collections can be purchased directly from ShopBot.
 In the event you need a custom design or a variation on their existing library then you can contract for a model developed specifically for you.
 They have skilled digital and virtual artists who can produce a model to your specifications.